minghsu0107/kubernetes-note/loki/README.md

 ### Import Loki In Grafana
 Go to datasource and add loki with url `http://loki-headless.logging.svc.cluster.local:3100`.

-Now, go to `explore` and you start query lgos in the Loki dashboard.
+Now, go to `explore` and you start query logs in the Loki dashboard.